Lexington High School (Texas)

 Lexington High School is a public high school located in the city of Lexington, Texas, United States.
 It is classified as a 3A school by the UIL.
 It is a part of the Lexington Independent School District located in northwest Lee County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

-Athletics
+Athletics & Academics

 The Lexington Eagles compete in these sports: